 - Consultation and advice

-- Responding to referrals from DCP in collaboration with the allocated Safe Start worker at point of escalation back to DCP office and undertake
+- Working in collaboration with the allocated Safe Start worker at point of escalation back to DCP office

 - Undertake cultural consultation as required.

 - Communication that is clear, regular, timely, and relevant, underpins quality partnership

 - Appropriate information sharing can contribute to keeping children safe